 Part B (Narrative)

+500 words max

 Provide a narrative explanation of the Initiative TOC, expanding and updating the version provided in the pre-concept (250 words).
 This level ToC describes the high-level outcomes and impacts that the Initiative is contributing to.
 The impact description includes the SDG and the CGIAR Impact Areas, the Action Area outcomes, the specific initiative level outcomes and how the Work Packages are positioned.
 The description of the ToC should explain the types of partnerships, the roles of partners needed for outcomes and impacts to be realized, and the key assumptions.
 The narrative will help you generate the following content required in the Proposal template (500 words max):

 To complement the Initiative ToC diagram which illustrates how the Work Packages and End-of Initiative (EoI) outcomes contribute to Action Area outcomes, CGIAR Impact Areas and SDG targets, the Initiative ToC narrative provides an explanation of the causal logic leading from scientific research to impact.
 In particular, the ToC should address the assumptions of how EoI outcomes are expected to lead to Action Area outcomes and CGIAR Impacts.